LettersforBlackLives/Letter-English-Asian-American/README.md

 Even beyond that, we encourage each individual to adapt this letter to their own needs to best reach their families.
 Every family has a different experience, and this is merely a resource for you to use. **That’s why this letter, and its translations, are published with a [CC0 Public Domain license](https://creativecommons.org/choose/zero/)**–anyone can use any part of it, though we’d appreciate a linkback.

 Our hope with this letter is to make it easier for people to start difficult conversations, build empathy and understanding, and move us forward to real change.

+# About the Project
+## An Open Letter Project on Anti-Blackness

+Letters for Black Lives is a set of crowdsourced, multilingual, and culturally-aware resources aimed at creating a space for open and honest conversations about racial justice, police violence, and anti-Blackness in our families and communities.

+We began as a group of Asian Americans and Canadians writing an intergenerational letter to voice our concerns and support for the Black community.
+We have since grown to include other immigrant groups and communities of color.
+Our goal is to listen, support, and amplify the message of Black Lives Matter within our communities.

+We encourage people from all communities to adapt and build off of these resources.